‘Sweet Treat for House Charities’

 Staff and students at EMS are assigned to Houses where students compete in various competitions and activities throughout the year for House Points, with that, each house has a nominated charity which they raise money for.

-Funds raised at the combined event, which currently stands at over £560, will be shared amongst the charities and go towards their totals which are donated at the end of the school year.
+Funds raised at the combined event, which currently stands at nearly £700, will be shared amongst the charities and go towards their totals which are donated at the end of the school year.

-Adam Corcoran, Leader for St. Thomas More House said: “On behalf of all the House Leaders I would like to thank the students, staff, parents and carers who supported the coffee morning.”
+Adam Corcoran, Leader for St. Thomas More House said: “On behalf of all the House Leaders I would like to thank the students, staff, parents, carers and local businesses who supported the coffee morning.”

-“It was a wonderful opportunity to welcome families of Year 7 students to the community of English Martyrs, attendance was superb, and the atmosphere in a packed St. Anne’s hall was wonderful.”
+“It was a wonderful opportunity to welcome families of Year 7 students to the community of English Martyrs and we are overjoyed that we have raised such an incredible amount of money to get our year of fundraising off to a great start”